Fez Whatley

 Todd Hillier (March 31, 1964 – August 14, 2021), better known by his on-air name Fez Marie Whatley, was an American comedian and radio producer and personality who gained prominence as the co-host of The Ron and Fez Show with Ron Bennington from 1998 to 2015.

 Whatley originally became well known after becoming a producer and contributor for the popular syndicated radio program The Ron and Ron Show.
 The show disbanded after being cancelled for low ratings following the departure of Ron Diaz.
 Whatley then teamed up with Ron Bennington to create The Ron and Fez Show on a small Daytona Beach radio station (WKRO).
-The duo subsequently created a show titled Ron and Fez Dot Com as they moved to overnights on WNEW in New York City.
+The duo subsequently created a show titled Ron and Fez Dot Com as they moved to overnights on WNEW-FM in New York City.

 Radio career

 The Ron and Ron Show

 In 1990, Whatley was an on-air personality at WYNF in Tampa Bay, Florida and producer and contributor for the syndicated morning program, The Ron and Ron Show.
 During this time, he developed the Fez Whatley moniker which a reporter in The Orlando Sentinel described as "an effeminate, lisping character."
 After the show disbanded due to being cancelled for low ratings after the departure of Ron Diaz, Whatley then teamed up with Ron Bennington as a co-host to create The Ron and Fez Show on WKRO FM, a small Daytona Beach, Florida rock station.
-After a relatively short stint there, they then retitled the show: Ron and Fez Dot Com and premiered on overnights on New York City radio station WNEW FM on April 17, 2000.
+After a relatively short stint there, they then retitled the show: Ron and Fez Dot Com and premiered on overnights on New York City radio station WNEW-FM on April 17, 2000.